Canada

 U.S. President Donald Trump has revived calls for Canada to become the “51st State,” after the country slipped into a technical recession on May 29.

-Trump took to Truth Social Monday night to post “51st State” with a link to a Bloomberg news article titled “Canada Dips Into Technical Recession for First Time Since 2020”.
+Trump took to Truth Social Monday night to post the words “51st State” with a link to a Bloomberg news article titled “Canada Dips Into Technical Recession for First Time Since 2020”.

 The post was reshared by U.S. Ambassador to Canada Pete Hoekstra.